vaisala-xweather/open-street-map-db/README.md

 1. Create Tegola views for each use case
 1. Run pmtiles import to pull from Tegola and create an output pmtiles for the map.

-Under the hood, this is a Postgres database.
+Under the hood, this is a relational Postgres database.
 Features with different values we want to keep, need to go into different tables.
 When querying features back out, we can transform that data further, only selecting what we want at each step.

 ## Tools

 There are a lot of tools, we have found:

-1. **osm2pgsql** - Seemingly recommended by Open Street Maps group, imports data to a postgres database
+1. **osm2pgsql** - Seemingly recommended by Open Street Maps group, imports data to a postgres database.
+This is great because it separates data import and tile generation steps.
 1. planetiler - A large java project that dumps directly to pmtiles.
 It's fast, goes right into tiles
     1. pmtiles uses this for their generation <https://github.com/protomaps/basemaps>
 1. imposm3 - Dies during large global imports, has Go segfaults